otfbm/issues/.github/ISSUE_TEMPLATE/map_feature_request.md

 ---
 name: Map service feature request
-about: Suggest an idea for this project
+about: Suggest an idea for the map service
 title: ''
 labels: 'map, feature'
 assignees: 'digitalsadhu, mjs1'